 Assess the impacts of landscape intensification and context on pollinator abundance and behaviour

 Canola (investigated in Chile) is worldwide one of the most significant oilseed crops and has been shown to provide important foraging resources for many wild bees, while soya (investigated in Argentina and Brazil) is one of the most economically significant crops in South America.

-For each for these crops, replicated sites will be investigated along a landscape gradient to understand the interacting contribution to crop yield of wild insect pollinators dependent on a range of natural and semi-natural habitats.
+For each of these crops, replicated sites will be investigated along a landscape gradient to understand the interacting contribution to crop yield of wild insect pollinators dependent on a range of natural and semi-natural habitats.
 In the case of soya, we will be looking at latitudinal effects interacting with landscape on insect pollination, undertaking assessments of wild pollinators in four regions from South Argentina into Brazil, with each location containing multiple farm sites.
-Different latitudinal zones have specific varieties of crops tailored to local conditions which may have direct consequences for the way pollinators interact within them.
-In each of the stratified study sites we will be undertaking standardised sampling protocols for pollinators (including pan trapping, transect walks and the use of trap nests to monitor breeding populations), assessing their contribution to yield quantify, and the spatial and temporal availability of crop and non-crop floral resources that they depend on.
+Different latitudinal zones have specific varieties of crops tailored to local conditions, which may have direct consequences for the way pollinators interact within them.
+In each of the stratified study sites, we will be undertaking standardised sampling protocols for pollinators (including pan trapping, transect walks and the use of trap nests to monitor breeding populations), assessing their contribution to yield and quantify the spatial and temporal availability of crop and non-crop floral resources that they depend on.

 Impact of invasive species on native pollinators